 Even the descriptions of these “roadside oddities and offbeat attractions” seem a little halfhearted nowadays.
 For example, from roadsideamerica.com:

 “Salem Sue, who’s already big, towers above New Salem on a rare North Dakota hill.”

 “World’s Largest Buffalo: This mighty bull bison — built in 1959 out of sixty tons of concrete — keeps its unblinking eye on the Jamestown grain elevator.”

 “Hilltop Viking Statue: A towering son of Odin looks out over North Dakota, probably wondering what he’s doing there.”

 They are relics of a simpler time.
 They are kind of funny and a little sad.
 Their gaudy paint is fading in the sun.
 And now, they’re on the cover of a 2016 indie EP.

 Think about it.
 What could be more hip than a bearded, late 1930s-era, vintage lumberjack on your album cover?!
-Throw in an Instagram filter and a minimalist white font and you’re set.
+Throw in an Instagram filter and a minimalist white typeface and you’re set.

 Which brings us back to the music.
 Bemidji is more than just a pretty cover.
 It’s filled with indie-rock that’s perfect, I would imagine, for a road trip through the great Midwest.